Do you want to start a business with no money?

 Keep your job.

 Starting a business is risky.
+Starting a business with no money is even riskier.
 Don’t jeopardize your family’s financial well-being.
 The longer you keep your job the less pressure you put on yourself.
 When you start your business you are not ready to walk away from a steady paycheck.
 It’s true that you’ll have to work harder, but you can keep paying your bills as you grow your business.
 Once your business starts to generate revenue, you can start thinking about transitioning out of your job.

 Stick with something you know.